Fiserv/Commerce-Hub/docs/Resources/Guides/Payeezy/Payeezy-Migration-ExtendedFeaturesFraud.md

 |Q - Bill to address did not pass edit checks|Not Available|
 |Z - 5 digit ZIP Code match only|Not Available|

-In RPM, you could search a transaction, click on the detail, and create a new fraud filter based on that transaction.
-This functionality is not available in CLX.

 ---

 ## Reporting